MicrosoftDocs/power-automate-docs/articles/mobile/button-flow-with-user-input-tokens.md

   - flowmaker
   - enduser
 ---
-# Introducing button flows with user input
+# Create instant flows with user input

 Create a button flow to run routine tasks by simply tapping a button.
 Customize your flow by allowing the user to provide specific details that will be used when the flow runs.
 This topic walks you through creating a button flow that takes input from the user and then running the button flow, highlighting how to provide the user input.